 FRAUD RESOURCE CENTER

-Phone fraudsters might also impersonate charity fundraisers or even your grandchildren, playing on your generosity or family bonds to get you to fork over money.
+Phone scammers might also impersonate charity fundraisers or even your grandchildren, playing on your generosity or family bonds to get you to fork over money.
 And, like the rest of us, they're thinking a lot about COVID-19.
-Nearly 3 in 5 U.S. adults surveyed in March by the Harris Poll and call-security app maker Truecaller reported receiving a pandemic-related scam call or text message in the previous 12 months as crooks sought to explot people's fears for their health and financial well-being.
+Nearly 3 in 5 respondents to the Truecaller survey reported receiving a pandemic-related scam call or text message in the previous 12 months as crooks sought to exploit people's fears for their health and financial well-being.

 - Unsolicited calls from people claiming to work for a government agency, public utility or major tech firm, like Microsoft or Apple.
 These companies and institutions will rarely call you unless they have first communicated by other means or you have contacted them.

-- Unsolicited calls from charity fundraisers, especially after disasters.
+- Unsolicited calls from charity fundraisers, especially during the holidays and after disasters.

 - Calls pitching products or services with terms that sound too good to be true.
 Common scam offers include free product trials, cash prizes, cheap travel packages, medical devices, preapproved loans, debt reduction, and low-risk, high-return investments.